-However, several months following surgery she started to develop symptoms in her left arm, including swelling, hypersensitivity and a moderate to severe level of pain.
-Her symptoms varied in intensity form day to day.
+Initially, she seemed to recover reasonably well from the surgery, and ultimately was able to return to work on light duties.
+However, several months later she started to develop symptoms in her left arm, including swelling, hypersensitivity and a moderate to severe level of pain.
+Her symptoms varied in intensity from day to day.
 She attempted to continue working, still on light duties, but was eventually signed off by her doctor.

 The orthopaedic shoulder specialist could not explain the symptoms and advised that she would be capable of returning to work on a full-time basis within 12 months.
 By that stage her employer was threatening to terminate her employment on the grounds of long term incapacity.

-By that stage, Clare’s employment with the Local Authority had been terminated.
-However, now armed with a definitive diagnosis and prognosis, Clare was in a better position to consider her longer term employment options, and was subsequently able to secure part-time employment in a far less demanding job.
+By that stage, Clare’s employment with the local authority had been terminated.
+However, now armed with a definitive diagnosis and prognosis, Clare was in a better position to consider her longer-term employment options and was subsequently able to secure part-time employment in a far less demanding job.
 Of course, that resulted in significant ongoing lost earnings, but with the support of the medical evidence, we were then able to factor those losses into her claim, along with the cost of ongoing care, equipment, medication and disadvantage in the employment market.